webpack/webpack/README.md

 * Bundles both [CommonJs](http://www.commonjs.org/specs/modules/1.0/) and [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules (even combined).
 * Can create a single bundle or multiple chunks that are asynchronously loaded at runtime (to reduce initial loading time).
 * Dependencies are resolved during compilation reducing the runtime size.
-* Loaders can preprocess files while compiling, e.g. coffeescript to javascript, handlebars strings to compiled functions, images to Base64, etc.
+* Loaders can preprocess files while compiling, e.g. coffeescript to JavaScript, handlebars strings to compiled functions, images to Base64, etc.
 * Highly modular plugin system to do whatever else your application requires.

 # Getting Started